 First off, Happiest Fathers’ Day to all the wonderful, loving, men out there that provide for their family and leading by righteous example!
 What a sacred an important role and calling that is!
-My dad has been very influential in my life.
-I prayed for a good man to be that same kind of father to my children and I’m so grateful to have found one and married him.
+I prayed for a good man to be a wonderful father to my children and I’m so grateful to have found one and married him.
 There’s not much I wouldn’t do for that man, and when he asks for something he loves… he usually gets it.
 Which includes making him a Peach Meringue Pie!
 “It’s the best dessert I’ve ever had,” he says.
 It definitely one of his most favorite things that I make.

 My husband, Josh, had never tried this Peach Meringue Pie until we got married and my family introduced it to him.
 I’ve never seen him act that way as he took each bite.
 LOL!
 He really inhales food that he loves but not this one… Josh savored each bite and it was hysterical as it reminded me of Bill Murray in that food scene from “What About Bob” haha.